StephanAkkerman/spy-heatmap/README.md

 # S&P 500 Heatmap 📊

 This project is a simple Python script that generates a heatmap of the S&P 500 index using the data from the Unusual Whales API.
 It is meant to look like the heatmap on the [Unusual Whales website](https://unusualwhales.com/heatmaps).
+You can save the heatmap as an image or open the dashboard to have a more detailed look into all the values.

 <p align="center">
   <img src="https://img.shields.io/badge/python-3.8+-blue.svg" alt="Supported versions">